dronefreak/human-action-classification/README.md

 Pose estimation & detection has been minimally implemented using the OpenPose implementation https://github.com/ildoonet/tf-pose-estimation with Tensorflow.
 For the binary classification of poses, namely the classes : sitting or standing, the model used, MobileNet (a CNN originally trained on the ImageNet Large Visual Recognition Challenge dataset), was retrained (final layer) on a dataset of ~1500 images of poses.

-The model is able to estimate the human poses as well as classify the current pose to a fairly good degree of accuracy.
+Pose classification accuracy is 94.56% and scene recognition rate is 92.3%.

 ### Demo

 **An alternative for improving the model along with deep learning is to include heuristics, in the form of calculation of the skeletal points’ relative distances from each other.**

- **FPS & estimation/detection varies with the CPU/GPU power.**
+ **FPS varies with the CPU/GPU power available on the local machine.**

 ### Testing Ouputs for a Single Image